Under Construction with much more to come

 First off, what is ozone for those of you not very scientifically knowledgeable?
 It is simply a form of oxygen and we all know how important oxygen is to life and health.
 One oxygen atom, ( 01 ) is a very unstable atom and does not exist very long in nature in its one atom form.
 The common form of oxygen and the most stable in our world will be the two-atom configuration which we all know and love and breathe ( 02 ).
 Occasionally in nature, one will find another prevalent form of oxygen known as ozone.
 It is simply a three-atom configuration which is still rather unstable, yet it can stick around long enough to be very useful ( 03 ).
 Ozone makes up the upper gas layer that protects our earth's atmosphere and is produced in nature by the sun's UV radiation on regular oxygen along with the lightening's affect on atmospheric oxygen.
 As a side note, this is how we can artificially produce ozone in the lab, barn or home.
 By simulating the effect of lightening strikes in the presence of oxygen, we can produce ozone.
 I will describe this technique later when considering ozone generators.

 What can ozone do for our racehorse's health?
 Much, but if you are one of those race trainers looking for an easy edge, don't bother!
 Ozone is not a performance enhancer in the sense you are looking for.
-I am afraid that short cut trainers will think ozone will be a performance enhancer and ultimately will give this useful gas a bad name.
+I am afraid that short-cut trainers will think ozone will be a performance enhancer and ultimately will give this useful gas a bad name.
 If you do your research into athletic performance science studies and not fall for hype from people that want to sell you something, you will find out that trying to improve an athlete or racehorse with oxygen before a performance has been done and was deemed of little value.
-Ozone can aid in equine health, not hop a horse to win.
+In fact, there are a number of accounts of pro-athletes that pre-treated with ozone before competition to be adversely effected, exhausted during performance!
+Performance enhancers can only help recovery after an event, not the performance itself and ozone is no exception!
+Ozone can aid in equine health and recovery, not hop a horse to win, pre-race.
 A few brave MDs in this country have pioneered ozone in their human practice and it should likewise be considered in veterinary medicine.
 I will borrow from these ozone medical men in presenting to you what it can do for the injured racehorse.
 I think it particularly has great potential in regenerating joint and soft tissue damage in those regions and anatomical structures that often have very poor blood supply, even if one wants to sides-step the controversial IV routes of administration completely.

 I think it is important to state up front that there has been recent scientific research that points to our body actually naturally using ozone in fighting infections and regaining health.
 It has long been known that hydrogen peroxide, another compound used in oxidative medicine was used by the body in this manner, but it was less well known that the same was true for ozone.
 This in itself should suggest that ozone is not the bogey man that it is often portrayed in this country.